Scots-Quebecers: Background

 Few Scots came to Quebec (then New France) before the Seven Years' War.
 Those who did blended in with the French population.
 Perhaps the first Scot to settle was Abraham Martin dit l'Écossais (1589-1664), who by the year 1800 had 7,765 married descendants among the French-speaking population.

 In 1763, the French population of Quebec was approximately 55,000 when France handed it over to Great Britain under the terms of the Treaty of Paris (1763) that ended the French and Indian War.

 By the beginning of the 19th century, the Quebec population was expanding slowly as immigration began from Great Britain.
 Impoverished Scottish immigrants, many the victim of the Highland and Lowland Clearances, saw unlimited opportunity in this huge forested land.
 The bond between Scotland and France, however, also extended to numerous other areas such as the Gens d’Armes Ecossais (Scots Men-At-Arms) who guarded the kings of France for nearly three hundred years.
-Today in France there are many descendants of these Scots who have lived there for centuries.
-They carry names such as Campbell and MacDonald, the most famous of the latter being Jacques MacDonald, Marshal of France.
+Today, in France, there are many descendants of these Scots.
+They carry names such as Campbell and MacDonald, a famous example being Jacques MacDonald, a Marshal of France.